borgmatic-collective/borgmatic/docs/how-to/install-borgmatic.md

 ```

 If borgmatic is properly installed, that should output your borgmatic version.
-And if you'd also like `sudo borgmatic` to work, keep reading!
+And if you'd also like `sudo borgmatic` to work as well, keep reading!

 ### Non-root install